 Streaming is overwhelming to people who have always relied on satellite or cable to get their content.
 Thankfully, it’s not very difficult.

 All of those cords you’re currently using are no longer necessary.
-If you have a recent smart TV it will have many of the apps you need.
+If you have a recently produced smart TV, it will have many of the apps you need.

 If your TV is older, a streaming device plugged into the HDMI port of your set will accomplish the same thing.